 Despite all the hue and cry about "unemployment" these days, it still remains relatively low (under 10%, approaching 5%) and really is at background levels.
 Most of us - the vast majority - are still working and still working hard.

 What happened to the forecasts of the 20-hour workweek?
 In the future, we were told, consumer goods would be cheap, and everything would be done by robots.
 We would laze around and play golf and have a good time and whatnot, while our machine servants did all the work.

 What I think happened is that automation did not "take away jobs" but merely made some jobs obsolete - while creating new jobs.
-It also meant that we can produce more products and more technologically complex products than in the past.
+It also meant that we can produce more products and more technologically complex products than in the past - at a lower cost.

 I keep saying this, but no one listens (because we all like to feel put-upon): We are an enormously wealthy country, and far wealthier than we were 50 years ago.
 Today, a person living below the poverty line has a house, a car, air conditioning, a microwave, a refrigerator, and a flat-screen television.
 Some of these products simply did not exist 50 years ago.
 Others, such as microwaves, were owned only by the very rich.